Search

 Anna’s Off-Grid Farm Experience

-This summer, I had the amazing opportunity to live and work on a small off-grid farm in rural upstate New York.
+In the summer of 2021, I had the transformational opportunity to live and work on a small off-grid farm in rural upstate New York.

 I’ve always loved being in nature, and I’ve always been fascinated by the different relationships that we as humans have with nature, or what’s often called “natural resources”.